China has expressed some openness to providing military and financial aid to Russia, US cable suggests – KION546

 By Kevin Liptak, Natasha Bertrand, Katie Bo Lillis, Kylie Atwood and Jennifer Hansler, CNN

-The US has information suggesting China has expressed some openness to providing Russia with requested military and financial assistance as part of its war on Ukraine, a Western official and a US diplomat told CNN.
+The US has information suggesting China has expressed some openness to providing Russia with requested military and financial assistance as part of its war on Ukraine, a Western official and a US diplomat told CNN, and is conveying what it knows to its NATO allies.

-But it is not yet clear whether China intends to provide Russia with that assistance, US officials familiar with the intelligence tell CNN.
+It is not yet clear whether China intends to provide Russia with that assistance, US officials familiar with the intelligence tell CNN.
+But during an intense, seven-hour meeting in Rome, a top aide to President Joe Biden warned his Chinese counterpart of “potential implications and consequences” for China should support for Russia be forthcoming, a senior administration official said.

+The series of events underscored the growing concern among American officials at the budding partnership between Moscow and Beijing as Biden works to isolate and punish Russia for its aggression in Ukraine.
+While officials have said the Chinese President was alarmed at what has taken place since Russia invaded, there is little to indicate China is prepared to cut off its support entirely.

+That leaves open a troubling possibility for American officials — that China may help prolong a bloody conflict that is increasingly killing civilians, while also cementing an authoritarian alliance in direct competition with the United States.

-The consideration was detailed in a diplomatic cable relayed to allies in Europe and Asia, according to the sources.
+In a diplomatic cable, the US relayed to its allies in Europe and Asia that China had conveyed a willingness to assist Russia, which has asked for military support.
 The cable did not state definitively that assistance had been provided.
 One official also said the US warned in the cable that China would likely deny it was willing to provide assistance.

 The Chinese Communist Party leadership is not all in agreement regarding how to respond to Russia’s request for assistance, said one of the sources.
 Two officials said that China’s desire to avoid economic consequences may limit its appetite to help Russia.
 Officials separately told CNN that Chinese President Xi Jinping has been unnerved by how the war in Ukraine has reinvigorated the NATO alliance.